Have Questions?

 845-647-4592 x3195

-Women Veterans Program is 9.3 miles from Kerhonkson, New York
+Women Veterans Program is 9.3 miles from Kerhonkson, NY

-Women Veterans Program has been providing recovery rehabilitation to individuals who reside in Kerhonkson and who are fighting with drug and alcohol abuse disorders.
+Women Veterans Program has been providing recovery rehabilitation to individuals who reside in Kerhonkson, New York and who are fighting with drug and alcohol abuse disorders.
 As such, Women Veterans Program offers a range of services such as cognitive/behavior therapy, dual diagnosis drug rehab, couple/family therapy, brief intervention approach, relapse prevention, group therapy and others using its unique approaches to addiction treatment.

 This rehab facility also thinks that the best results for clients are gotten from individualized services.
 To this end, it has been specializing in a wide variety of personalized treatments like legal advocacy, aftercare/continuing care, seniors or older adults, treatment for spanish-speaking clients, residential beds for client's children, co-occurring mental and substance abuse disorders and more.
 In the same way, this alcohol and drug rehab facility provides these treatments in the following settings - outpatient substance abuse counseling, long term drug abuse treatment, short term drug rehab facilities, inpatient drug and alcohol rehab facilities, outpatient detox programs and more.